 Vendeur : ZBK Books, Carlstadt, NJ, Etats-Unis

 Etat : acceptable.
-Fast & Free Shipping â" A well-used but reliable copy with all text fully readable.
-Pages and cover remain intact, though wear such as notes, highlighting, bends, or library marks may be present.
-Supplemental items like CDs or access codes may not be included.
+Fast & Free Shipping â" A well-loved copy with text fully readable and cover pages intact.
+May display wear such as writing, highlighting, bends, folds or library marks.
+Still a complete and usable book.
 N° de réf. du vendeur ZWV.019824486X.A

 Quantité disponible : 1 disponible(s)